-UTSA has identified and reserved appropriate residential spaces in the event of needed isolation or quarantine of a student(s), particularly for students who do not have a local residence in which to self-isolate or quarantine.
-Student Health Services staff will remotely monitor students in campus-based isolation or quarantine, to include temperature checks and symptom screening.
-Student Health Services will transfer symptomatic students to an appropriate treatment site for a clinical evaluation if symptoms advance or at an individual's request.
+On Campus Quarantine and Isolation Facilities: UTSA has identified and reserved appropriate residential spaces for needed isolation or quarantine of a student(s), particularly for students who do not have a local residence in which to self-isolate or quarantine.
+Student Health Services staff are remotely monitoring students in campus-based isolation or quarantine, to include temperature checks and symptom screening.
+Student Health Services will transfer symptomatic students to an appropriate treatment site for a clinical evaluation if symptoms advance or at individual request.